10 Awesome Icebreakers for High School Spanish Classrooms

 4. Games with Music in the TL

 These don’t require speaking– they’re just for fun.
-Ending the first day of class with games played to really good music in the TL just makes everyone feel good about class, and leave with a good feeling about the langauge!
+Ending the first day of class with games played to really good music in the TL just makes everyone feel good about class, and leave with a good feeling about the language!
+(Grab some songs in Spanish from my music page.)

 - El Hueco: This one was a favorite dinámica back in Peru, and requires no speaking.
 Arrange chairs in a circle, and everyone sits down.
 Make sure there is one extra chair.
 Start the music.
 Two students will have an empty chair between them, and they need to grab each other’s hand, and run and grab another students to sit in that chair.
 When the music stops, whichever two people have a missing chair are either out or get a “punishment.”
 In Peru, the castigos were pretty embarrassing; I’d suggest something light like high-five the teacher or count 10.